scmn-dev/secman/README.md

 ## Update/Uninstall [secman][smUrl]

-if you want yo uninstall `secman`, you should type
+if you want yo update/uninstall `secman`, you should type

 ### Update